SkylineCommunications/dataminer-docs/connector-help/connector_help/Ciena_5160_Service_Aggregation_Switch.md

 ### Dataplane

-The Dataplane page implementes the wwpLeos Dataplane Mib which provides a set of functionalities related with **Class of Service, DSCP, Congestion Avoidance, Port Queues,** **Group Queues** and **Port Forwarding**.
+The Dataplane page implements the wwpLeos Dataplane MIB, which provides a set of functionalities related with **Class of Service, DSCP, Congestion Avoidance, Port Queues,** **Group Queues** and **Port Forwarding**.

 ### System